 Soiled bandages, dressings and disposable sheets should be placed in securely fastened plastic bags before being placed in household trash.
 Trash containing these potentially infectious wastes should be stored out of the reach of children and pets until it can be picked up or taken to a landfill.

-Unused marijuana and marijuana-infused products that was obtained by an individual for recreational or medical use may be disposed by placing in household trash or taken to a landfill.
+Unused marijuana and marijuana-infused products that were obtained by an individual for recreational or medical use may be disposed of by placing them in household trash or taken to a landfill.
 The marijuana must be rendered unrecognizable and mixed with other items of trash.
 Place in the trash on the day it gets picked up or taken to a landfill.

 Contact your local law enforcement agency for guidance.